fusioncharts/dev_centre_docs/getting-started/plain-javascript/slice-data-plot-using-custom-api-in-plain-javascript.md

     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.

-4. Call the `beforeRender` event to slice the data plot of the chart.
+4. `beforeRender` event is called to slice the data plot of the chart.

-5. Create radio buttons inside the `<div>` tags to choose the data plot you want to slice out.
+5. Radio buttons are created inside the `<div>` to choose a data plot you want to slice out.

-6. Add functionalities to the radio buttons, to update the chart type at runtime.
+6. Functionalities are added to the radio buttons to update the chart type at runtime.